GSAPP-CDP/Smorgasbord/src/content/modules/16-intro-webmapping/163-storytelling.md

 # Making a Scrollytelling map with Mapbox Storytelling

-Now that you have learned QGIS, Git, html, css, javascript and some Mapbox libraries, let's make a custom story map using [Mapbox GL JS](https://docs.mapbox.com/mapbox-gl-js/guides/) and [Scrollarama](https://github.com/russellgoldenberg/scrollama).
+Now that you have learned a bit of QGIS, git, html, css, javascript and some Mapbox libraries, let's make a custom story map using [Mapbox GL JS](https://docs.mapbox.com/mapbox-gl-js/guides/).
+We will be using a Mapbox template for this purpose that is built off of Intersection Observer and [Scrollarama](https://github.com/russellgoldenberg/scrollama).

 This is a format that has become exponentially more common over the past five years or so for telling stories through maps.
 While a number of newsrooms have used propietary tools built for this purpose for awhile, recently Mapbox implementation has lowered the barrier to entry a lot.
+Note that this is just one of many ways to build an interactive map - there are many ways to accomplish, and nearly every web mapping provider with have their own method.

 The below animation is a fairly simple rendition of what this can look like, but they can easily get pretty immersive.
-See [this NYT interactive](https://www.nytimes.com/interactive/2020/10/02/opinion/amazon-under-threat.html) for the insanely fancy, and [this WaPo story](https://www.washingtonpost.com/graphics/2020/climate-solutions/wyoming-wildlife-corridor/) for a very clever use of a self-collected dataset to tell a much larger story.
+See [this NYT interactive](https://www.nytimes.com/interactive/2020/10/02/opinion/amazon-under-threat.html) for the more complex representations of existing datasets, and [this WaPo story](https://www.washingtonpost.com/graphics/2020/climate-solutions/wyoming-wildlife-corridor/) for a very clever use of a self-collected dataset to tell a much larger story.

 ![Scrollytelling][SCROLLYTELLING]